JetBrains/compose-multiplatform/experimental/templates/multiplatform-template/README.md

 ## How to run

-Choose a run configuration for an appropriate target in IDE and run it.
+Choose a run configuration for an appropriate target in Android Studio and run it.

 ## Configuring iOS application and running it on a real iOS device